What Is Exposure in Photography? A Beginner’s Guide

 Take a look at the series of examples below.
 Here, 1/25 second was too dark (“underexposed”), and 1/3 second was too bright (“overexposed”).
 This should give you an idea of the brightness differences with shutter speed:

-Second, the only other big effect is the motion blur in your images.
+Second, the other big effect of shutter speed is the motion blur in your images.
 Not surprisingly, a long shutter speed (such as five seconds) captures anything that moves during the exposure.
 If a person walks by, they might appear as a featureless streak across the image, since they aren’t in one place long enough for the long exposure to capture them sharply.
 That’s called motion blur.

 By comparison, a quick shutter speed (such as 1/1000 second) does a much better job freezing motion in your photo — even something moving quickly.
 You can photograph a waterfall at 1/1000 second and see individual droplets frozen in midair.
 Without a camera, they might have been invisible.